 Non-U.S. Citizens are strongly encouraged to contact their home country’s embassy or consulate for the location where you are studying.
 Provide them with the dates of your stay, address where you are staying, and a means of contacting you.

 To comply with 2014 Minnesota Session Laws Chapter 312, the Center for Study Away reports information on study abroad student participation, hospitalizations, and deaths that occur during study away to the state of Minnesota.
-Information on the 2014-2015 academic year is available at the Minnesota Office of Higher Education Study Abroad Health and Safety website.
+The most recent report is available at the Minnesota Office of Higher Education Study Abroad Health and Safety website.
 Their office also provides Study Abroad Health and Safety Resources for Students and Parents .